tadatomix/thebet/map feedback.md

 4. hung up
 	1. maybe better to adjust the slider at 04:27 for better connection between these 3
 	2. 04:33 move it a bit to the left
 	3. Patterning on the beginning of 1st kiai is not good.
-Overall grouping isn't great as well
+Overall grouping in it isn't great as well